-The fourth and final study evaluated APM's ability to handle data sets that contain new variables.
-This adaptation task differs from earlier variants in that one must create equations from scratch for additional derivatives.
-We constructed a target model by extending the linear food chain of the base model to include two new terms, d[x7] and d[x8].
-We also included a new process that influences d[x6] and d[x7] in order to connect the new variables to existing ones.
+The fourth evaluated APM's ability to handle data sets that contain new variables.
+This adaptation task differs from earlier variants in that one must create equations from scratch for the new terms.
+We constructed a target model by extending the linear food chain of the base model with two new variables, d[x7] and d[x8], including a new process that influences d[x6] and d[x7] connecting them to others.
 APM began anomaly detection on the variables present in the base model, returning an r^2 of 0.56 for d[x6] and high scores for the other variables.
 Parameter revision on d[x6] returned an updated score of 0.62, which was still below the revision threshold.
-APM went on to revise the structure for d[x6], returning a new equation that had an r^2 value of 0.99.
-In this partial model, d[x6] and d[x7] are influenced by the same process, so once it finds the equation for d[x6], a portion of the equation for d[x7] is also determined.
-APM then searched for an equation for d[x7] before moving on to d[x8], the final variable.
-The resulting model included two new equations, one revised structure, and five unmodified expressions, all of which had r^2 scores of 0.99.
-This study demonstrated APM's ability to induce equations for entirely new variables while adapting others in the model as necessary.
+APM went on to revise the structure for d[x6], returning a new equation with an r^2 value of 0.99.
+In this model, d[x6] and d[x7]are influenced by the same process, so once the system found the equation for d[x6], a portion of the equation for d[x7] had also been determined.
+APM then induced an equation for d[x7] before moving on to d[x8], the final variable.
+The resulting model included two new equations, one revised equation, and five carried over from the base, all with r^2 scores of 0.99.
+This study demonstrated APMs ability to add equations for entirely new variables while adapting others as necessary.
+Each study demonstrated a specific revision ability but any combination of them can occur together, such as different parameter values along with new variables and generic processes.